The temperature hit a record 62°C (143.6°F) in Kuwait in July 2017, causing several trees to burst into flames.

 A second video purported to show a plant burning due to Kuwait’s high temperatures:

+Although this video was shot in Kuwait, we found no evidence to suggest that the plant burst into flame solely because of high air temperatures.
 Local news reports (translated by Google Translate and edited for clarity) noted the cause of the fire was unknown:

 Firefighters extinguished a fire in a number of trees on the first ring road near the Martyr’s Park.
 In the details, a report was sent to the operating room stating that a fire broke out on the first ring road.
 The Shuwaikh industrial fire station was called and the fire was extinguished.
 Firefighters are currently investigating.